 Freeman Foundation Undergraduate Asian Studies Initiative II (Freeman Foundation (submitted successfully in 2007), Stanley Rosen, East Asian Studies Center, $400,000, 2008-2009

-Ying Zhu and Stanley Rosen (Ed.).
+- Ying Zhu and Stanley Rosen (Eds.).
 (2010).
 Art, Politics and Commerce in Chinese Cinema.
 Hong Kong: Hong Kong University Press.

-Rosen, S. (1982).
-S. Rosen.
+- Rosen, S. (1982).
 Red Guard Factionalism and the Cultural Revolution in Guangzhou.

 - Rosen, S. (2017).
 The Chinese Dream Confronts the American Dream in Popular Culture: China as Producer and Consumer of Films at Home and Abroad.
 China's Global Engagement pp. 359-388.